didillysquat/kopp_2021_fowl/README.md

 In particular the workflow is designed for organims for which there are no known/high confidence variant resources (e.g. dbSNP).

-This workflow is made up of three nextflow pipelines that perform:
+This workflow is made up of four nextflow pipelines that perform:

 1. Preprocessing of input fastq to bam files - preprocess.nf
 2. Base Quality Score Recalibration - bqsr.nf
-3. Genotyping - genotype.nf
+3. Genotyping (GATK- and bcftools-based) - genotype.nf
+4. Relatedness analysis - relatedness.nf

-As an example use of the workflow, to generate a set of variants using two sets of BQSR you would run preprocess.nf, bqsr.nf, bqsr.nf, genotype.nf.
+As an example use of the workflow, to generate a set of variants using two rounds of BQSR you would run preprocess.nf, bqsr.nf, bqsr.nf, genotype.nf.
 As part of running this set of pipelines, you would be able to assess the effect of each round of BQSR.
 If further rounds were deemed necessary, another set of bqsr.nf and genotype.nf could be run.

 If no BQSR is required, the bqsr.nf pipeline can be ommitted from the workflow.